Cowboys News App [Android]

 Injuries and Questionable Calls, Cowboys Fall 20-17 to the Rams

 The fall to the 20-17 in what was both a disappointing start to the game as well as a disappointing finish.
 The Cowboys had opportunities throughout the game but were inconsistent on both sides of the footbal.
-That inconsistency and the they were dealing with were too much to overcome.
+That inconsistency and the injuries they were dealing with were too much to overcome.

 It was a slow start to the season for the Dallas Cowboys, who fell behind quickly to the Los Angeles Rams, who opened the game on a seven-play 75-yard drive that ended with a Malcolm Brown one-yard touchdown.
-The game started with remnants of the playoff loss in 2018 as the Cowboys couldn't get off the field defensively as and the Rams had everything working early on.
+The game started with remnants of the divisional round playoff loss in 2018 as the Cowboys couldn't get off the field defensively as Sean McVay and the Rams had everything working early on.

 Things began to settle down for the Cowboys in the second quarter as they were able to hold the Rams to just two field goals.
 The Cowboys got two touchdowns from in the second, one on a one-yard run near the end of the half, which allowed the Cowboys to take the lead going into halftime.